Effort = Effort

 The Broken Backlog Creation Nowadays

-Here's something I've seen in every single industry I've worked in: planning departments (or portfolio) that don't talk to the people who actually build the product.
-And if they do talk, they don't actually listen.
-They have their own agenda.
+Here's something that keeps showing up across industries: planning departments (or portfolio) that don't talk to the people who actually build the product.
+And if they do talk, the information doesn't always make it into the plan.

 "Who came up with this?
 Have they ever seen our current work in progress?
 This is not possible!"